 Clinical Features Top

-1. Complete blood count: Normocytic (sometimes macrocytic) and normochromic anemia, very low reticulocyte counts (<10,000/microL), leukopenia with neutropenia (usually <1500/microL), thrombocytopenia (<10,000/microL in patients with severe disease).
+1. Complete blood count (CBC) and peripheral smear: Normocytic (sometimes macrocytic) and normochromic anemia, very low reticulocyte counts (<10,000/microL), leukopenia with neutropenia (usually <1500/microL), thrombocytopenia (<50,000/microL).

 1. General measures:

-1) Promptly refer patients with severe AA to a hematology center.
+1) Promptly refer the patient to a hematology center.